great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 ## View Data Asset metrics

-Data Asset metrics provide you with insight into the data you can use with your Expectations and Validations.
+Data Asset metrics provide you with insight into the data you can use for your data validations.

 1. In GX Cloud, click **Data Assets** and then select a Data Asset in the **Data Assets** list.